-A recent study published in the Journal of the American Heart Association finally solves unanswered questions about calcium and heart health.
+A study published in the Journal of the American Heart Association finally solves unanswered questions about calcium and heart health.
 Depending on HOW you get your calcium, it can either be good or bad for your heart.
 These results have real implications for the 43% of people who take a supplement that includes calcium.

 This was big news.
 Calcium can be bad for your heart.
 Here’s how they figured it out.

 Researchers from the Johns Hopkins School of Medicine took a deep dive into 10 years’ worth of medical tests on over 2,700 adults participating in US government heart study.

 Most importantly, they looked at calcium intake as well as the SOURCE of the calcium.
 They separated the results into those taking calcium supplements and those getting calcium from food.

 The results are striking.
 They found that those taking calcium supplements had a significant increase in the risk of heart disease and had higher rates of plaque buildup in their arteries.

 The lead author of the study, Dr. Erin Michos said, “Our study adds to the body of evidence that excess calcium in the form of supplements may harm the heart and vascular system.”

 Several studies have previously suggested calcium from supplements does not get to bones or is not fully excreted, and so accumulates in soft tissues.